fhiso/sources-and-citations/creators-name.md

 ---
-title: A microformat for creator's name
+title: A microformat for creator's names
 date: 20 April 2016
 ...
-# A microformat for creator's name
+# A microformat for creator's names

 {.ednote} This is an **early draft** of material intended to go in a Citation Elements standard.
 Text in indented coloured boxes (such as this